erosinka/pom/README.txt

 INSTALLATION AND TEST
 ---------------------

-  This program should compile by typing `make' on any standard GNU/Linux system, as long as the libpng is installed with its header files.
+  This program should compile by typing 'cmake ..' in the build directory on any standard GNU/Linux system, as long as the libpng 14 is installed with its header files.

   To run a simple test on the images provided in the archive just type